 Considerations.
-The annual cash incentive compensation program includes relative incentive levels based on each NEO's specific position accountabilities, and impact on overall Company strategic and operating performance, with target awards established as a percentage of base salary.
+The annual cash incentive compensation program includes relative incentive levels based on each NEO's specific position accountabilities and impact on overall Company strategic, operating and compliance performance, with target awards established as a percentage of base salary.
 Each NEO's target annual incentive compensation bonus is initially established pursuant to his employment agreement, which is determined based on all factors that the Committee deems relevant, including (but not limited to) a review of Pay Comparator Company compensation.
-The annual incentive compensation metrics are aligned with the Company's business strategy and the use of consolidated adjusted net income, as well as the Company scorecard objectives including Adjusted Revenue, Adjusted EBITDA Margin, Adjusted Diluted EPS from Continuing Operations and non-financial metrics, and are supported by practices observed among our Pay Comparator Companies.
+The annual incentive compensation metrics are aligned with the Company's business strategy and the use of the Company scorecard objectives including Adjusted Revenue, Adjusted EBITDA Margin, Adjusted Diluted EPS from Continuing Operations and non-financial metrics, and are supported by practices observed among our Pay Comparator Companies.
 The Committee establishes annual incentive plan targets based upon the Company's strategic and business plans and then aligns the compensation plan with the Company's financial guidance for the year.
 Achieving the high end of the bonus payout threshold is contingent upon achieving significantly higher financial performance than the top end of the guidance range.

 Discretion.
-Under the annual incentive compensation program, the Committee has discretion, in appropriate circumstances, to pay annual incentive compensation at less than or in excess of target levels.
-For example, in determining the extent to which the pre-set performance goals are met for a given period, the Committee exercises its judgment whether to reflect or exclude the impact of changes in accounting principles and unusual or infrequently occurring events reported in the Company's public filings, but no more than the lesser of 1) the maximum aggregate amount of the annual incentive pool based on a pre-established fixed percentage of consolidated adjusted net income, or 2) a maximum individual amount of \$5,000,000 for the President and Chief Executive Officer and three other highest-paid executive officers (not including the Company's Executive Vice President & Chief Financial Officer in accordance with Section 162(m) of the Internal Revenue Code, as in effect for the 2017 tax year), which is the amount previously approved by shareholders in accordance with Section 162(m) of the Internal Revenue Code under Endo's Amended and Restated 2015 Stock Incentive Plan.
+Under the annual incentive compensation program, the Committee has discretion, in appropriate circumstances and subject to certain limitations, to pay annual incentive compensation at less than or in excess of target levels.
+For example, in determining the extent to which the pre-set performance goals are met for a given period, the Committee exercises its judgment in determining whether to reflect or exclude the impact of changes in accounting principles and unusual or infrequently occurring events reported in the Company's public filings, but no more than the maximum individual amount of \$5,000,000 for the President and Chief Executive Officer and three other highest-paid executive officers (not including the Company's Executive Vice President & Chief Financial Officer in accordance with Section 162(m) of the Code, as in effect for the 2018 tax year), which is the amount previously approved by shareholders in accordance with Section 162(m) of the Code under Endo's Amended and Restated 2015 Stock Incentive Plan.
 Further, pursuant to each of our NEO's employment agreements, target annual incentive compensation as a percentage of annual base salary may subsequently be increased at the discretion of the Committee.
 Please reference the "Individual Compensation Determination" section for approved target annual incentive compensation changes.

-2017 Decisions Regarding Incentive Compensation.
-The following information summarizes the components of the Company's annual incentive compensation program and the basis for the actual award granted by the Committee for 2017.
-With respect to 2017, the annual award for each NEO was based on the achievement of pre-established consolidated adjusted net income goals, with negative discretion derived from corporate scorecard objectives and NEO individual performance.
-The consolidated adjusted net income performance target established for 2017, as well as the corporate scorecard and individual NEO performance objectives are aligned with the Company's new priorities established as part of the 2017 strategic assessment process.
-The performance goals associated with the corporate scorecard were weighted as follows (specific targets are discussed in the following section entitled "2017 Consolidated Financial Results"):
+2018 Decisions Regarding Incentive Compensation.
+The following information summarizes the components of the Company's annual incentive compensation program and the basis for the actual award granted by the Committee for 2018.
+With respect to 2018, the annual award for each NEO was based on the achievement of corporate scorecard objectives and NEO individual performance.
+The corporate scorecard and individual NEO performance objectives are aligned with the Company's new priorities established as part of the 2018 strategic assessment process.
+The performance goals associated with the corporate scorecard were weighted as follows (specific targets are discussed in the following section entitled "2018 Consolidated Financial Results"):